IvanZou1/Tiny-Projects/README.md

 - **Palindrome** - The user enters a strings and this program checks if the strings is a palindrome.
 That is the strings is the same forwards and backwards (ie. "kayak", "racecar", "mom").
 - **ReverseString** - The user enters a strings and this program outputs the strings reversed.
 - **VowelCount** - The user enters a strings and this program outputs the number of each vowel and the total number of vowels in the strings.
-- **WordCount** - The user enters a strings and this program outputs the total number of words, character, and characters excluding spaces in the strings
+- **WordCount** - The user enters a strings and this program outputs the total number of words, character, and characters excluding spaces in the strings.